imgradeone/NeaveTV-List/list.md

 by the way,

-Furby is actually exists!!!
+Furby is actually existing!!!
 It is an American electronic robotic toy that was originally released in 1998 by Tiger Electronics.
 Then an updated version was sold by Hasbro.

 **but, still, watch this video on your own risk.**